Diving in Costa Rica

-Costa Rica hosts one of the world’s top dive destinations, Cocos Island, and four other sites on its Pacific coast worth exploring
+Costa Rica hosts one of the world's top dive destinations - Cocos Island - plus four other Pacific coast spots worth exploring.

 - Swim with hammerheads at Cocos Island, a UNESCO World Heritage site

-- Dive with bull sharks in Bat Island and giant manta rays at Catalina Island
+- Dive with bull sharks on Bat Island and giant manta rays at Catalina Island

 - Discover the wrecks of Tortuga Island

 - Explore Caño island's healthy reefs and rich marine life

 Whether you want to go diving on a liveaboard or backpacking along the pacific coast, Costa Rica has options suited to your budget and way of traveling.